jerrylin414/cloud-server/README.md

 This is a cloud project like the own-cloud

-Frontend:Vue + ElementUi
+Frontend: Vue + ElementUi
-Backend:SpringBoot + Mysql + Minio
+Backend: SpringBoot + Mysql + Minio

 ## Introduction
 Use Springboot + Minio